At CBC New Brunswick:

 I returned to Moncton in late 1997 as bureau chief, where I was part of a team of eight reporters that won a 1998 National Newspaper Award for our coverage of how a rising star in aboriginal politics fled Canada to escape a murder charge.
 The Moncton bureau also won an Amnesty International Media Award for our coverage of the 1999 Francophonie Summit in the city.

 I worked at Prognosis, a biweekly (and later weekly) newspaper in Prague, Czech Republic, from January to August 1993.
-Here is my attempt to sum up Prognosis.
+There is no online archive of the newspaper but here is a piece I wrote on how the newspaper continues to reverberate.